d3datadevelopment/TestingTools/README.en.md

 This package provides tools to circumvent difficulties when testing plug-in code from customisable frameworks (e.g. shop software).

-- Method bundles can be included as traits depending on the class.
+- method bundles can be included as traits depending on the class.
-- contains methods for the production code and prepared methods for own tests to validate the production code

 - `Production\IsMockable`: contains methods for mocking parent calls
-- `Development\IsMockable`: contains test code for `Production\IsMockable`.
-- `Development\IsTestable`: contains methods for better accessibility of protected code
+- `Development\CanAccessRestricted`: contains methods for better accessibility of protected code

 ## Table of content